omicscodeathon/denguedrug/README.md

 #### Root mean square fluctuations (RMSF) for 100 ns MD simulations

 <p align="justify">
-  Furthermore, the RMSF trajectories of the protein-ligand complexes and the unbound NS2B/NS3 were analyzed (L. Adams et al., 2023; Ashley et al., 2024).
-According to Cheng and Ivanov (2012), the RMSF indicates protein flexibility across various domains, which is often linked to crystallographic B-factors.
-This analysis helps identify residues contributing to structural fluctuations, with higher RMSF values indicating greater variation.
-Fluctuations are typically more pronounced in areas of the protein associated with catalysis and ligand binding (Dong et al., 2018).
-All predicted lead compounds caused noticeable changes in similar regions, as reflected in the RMSF plot (Fig. 8).
+  Furthermore, the RMSF trajectories of the protein-ligand complexes and the unbound NS2B/NS3 were analyzed.
+All predicted lead compounds caused noticeable changes in similar regions, as reflected in the <a href="#figure-7">RMSF plot</a>.
 Significant fluctuations were observed from residue index 28-33, with additional variations between residue indices 60-65 and 116-123.
-The RMSF graph also indicated fluctuations in the unbound protein, particularly around residues 102-106 (Fig. 8).
+The RMSF graph also indicated fluctuations in the unbound protein, particularly around residues 102-106.
 </p>

 <p align="center">